TechCoder645/Younglabs_Assessment/README.md

 This project is a simple Express.js API that returns a greeting message including your name.

 ## Modified Response Message
-The response message in the `/api/greet` endpoint has been updated to include your name: **From Shashi**.
+The response message in the `/api/greet` endpoint has been updated to include your name: **From Shashi Bhushan**.

 ## Running the Project